-[TUI-004] Natural Language: After 10 seconds of computation at an execution frequency of 10 hz, the output should equal 10 within a +/-0.1 tolerance, for a constant input (xin = 1.0) and the sample delta time T = 0.1 seconds when in normal mode of operation.
+[TUI-004] Natural Language: After 10 seconds of computation at an execution frequency of 10 Hz, the output should equal 10 within a +/-0.1 tolerance, for a constant input (xin = 1.0) and the sample delta time T = 0.1 seconds when in normal mode of operation.

 This requirement could not be expressed directly in FRETISH.
-The "After 10 seconds of computation at an execution frequency of 10 hz" part of the requirement constitutes a condition that must persist for a time duration (10 seconds).
+The "After 10 seconds of computation at an execution frequency of 10 Hz" part of the requirement constitutes a condition that must persist for a time duration (10 seconds).
 Such conditions are not yet supported in FRETISH.

 c) NN: is a two-input, single-output, two-hidden-layer feed-forward nonlinear neural network.
 Neural networks of this form are common utilities in modeling and simulation for capturing complex numerical dependencies.
 In this challenge, a single variable, z, is computed based on two independent parameters x and y.
-This challenge comes with truth data in the form of a matlab matrix file.
+This challenge comes with a truth table in the form of a Matlab matrix file with reference values xt, yt and zt.
 The NN specification file consisted of four requirements.
 We show below the FRETISH version of requirement [NN-004], for which we used the for 200 sec metric timing, which resulted in CoCoSpec code that uses the once timed (OT) metric LTL operator.

-'''

-[NN-004]: NN shall for 200 sec satisfy ( x = xt \& y = yt = Should be a shall be a shal
+[NN-004]: NN shall for 200 sec satisfy ($x = xt \& y = yt = AbsoluteErrorZtMinusZ \le 0.01$).

-'''